How to Get Cast on ‘The Gilded Age’

 He added, “[‘The Gilded Age’] is the first time that it’s really come in handy, because that’s…precisely what we’re using to create the period in our speech.
 I found [that in] Julian’s writing—as easy as it is in some ways because these characters are very well-drawn—there is a technical demand to the language.
 I have found myself drawing on stuff that I learned in acting school and [from] doing plays.”

-Along with the direct casting notice, we also recommend bookmarking our main casting page for updates on the latest opportunities as they become available.
+In the meantime, we suggest bookmarking our main casting page for updates on the latest opportunities as they become available.
+And don’t forget to check out our guide on auditioning for HBO Max!

 Nixon began acting at a young age.
 She told us that, back then, she had no delusions about her future success.
 “My parents were very careful to explain to me that most kid actors don’t become adult actors, so I had that very much in mind,” she said.
 “I didn’t actually think it was going to happen, but then it just seemed to keep happening!”